GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 As you can see, these sorts of animations are not terribly difficult to put together, especially since our vantage point is fixed.
-In the next example we will move the “camera” around and must therefore deal with how to frame perspective views.
+In the next example we will move the "camera" around and must therefore deal with how to frame perspective views.

 Orbiting a static map